 File a separate Form 1040-X for each tax year you're amending.
 For paper Form 1040-X, mail each form in a separate envelope.
 Be sure to enter the year of the return you're amending at the top of Form 1040-X. The form has three columns:

 - Column A shows original figures (the original return) or adjusted figures (prior amendments or exam changes).

 - Column C shows the corrected figures (what they should be).

 - Column B is the difference between Columns A and C. There's an area on the back of the form to explain the specific changes you're making and the reason for each change.

-Attach copies of any forms or schedules affected by the change, including any Form(s) W-2 received after the original filing.
+When filing by paper, attach copies of any forms or schedules affected by the change, including any Form(s) W-2 received after the original filing.
 You should also attach Form(s) W-2G and 1099 that support changes made on the return if there was income tax withheld.
-See the Form 1040X Instructions (PDF) for complete instructions.
+See the Instructions for Form 1040-X for complete instructions.

 Amended Return Status

-You can check the status of your Form 1040X (PDF) using the Where's My Amended Return?
+You can check the status of your paper or electronically-filed amended return using the Where's My Amended Return?
 (WMAR) online tool or the toll-free telephone number 866-464-2050 three weeks after you file your amended return.
 Both tools are available in English and Spanish and track the status of amended returns for the current year and up to three prior years.